The main causes of dogs eating poop are:

 The behavior is likely to stop as soon as it is discouraged.

+Why is my dog eating poop?
 Is coprophagia harmful to your dog?

 This behavior is normally harmless, but it could expose your dog to some diseases and parasites.
 This usually happens when your dog is eating poop from other animals.
-They could have had internal parasites that could cause your dog related illnesses.
+They could have had internal parasites that could cause your dog-related illnesses.

 It is unlikely for your puppy to contract a disease from eating his own poop.
 This, however, will depend on whether you deworm your dog against intestinal parasites.
 If you notice symptoms like diarrhea, vomiting, and loss of appetite after he consumes poop, consult the vet.